-Qualified Medical Evaluators (QMEs) and Indepndant Medical Examiners (IMEs) are physicians who are certified by the California Division of Workers’ Compensation Medical Unit to examine injured workers and provide medical-legal reports to help to guide settlement of a workers’ compensation claim.
+Qualified Medical Evaluators (QME), Agreed Medical Evaluators (AME) and Independent Medical Examiners (IME) are physicians who are certified by the California Division of Workers’ Compensation Medical Unit to examine injured workers and provide medical-legal reports to help to guide settlement of a workers’ compensation claim.

 Psychological injuries (also called Psyche claims), can arise from a variety of stressors in the workplace such as sexual or supervisory harassment, a hostile work environment, or trauma such as a robbery or a shooting.
 A psychological injury can also arise from a physical injury in the workplace such as orthopedic injuries or burns.
 Chronic pain arising from these injuries can cause depression, anxiety, sleep disturbances and other related problems.